 What makes a great habit tracking app?

 Habit tracking is an inherently simple idea.
 Did you do the habit you were trying to build today?
 If yes, check a box.
 If no, don't check a box.
-It's so easy you can just use a wall calendar and a red pen were the default options for so long.
+It's easy to see why a wall calendar or a little notebook and a red pen were the default options for so long.

-This simplicity meant there were a massive number of apps that claim to be capable of tracking habits while being really awful to use.
+This simplicity, though, means there are a massive number of apps that claim to be capable of tracking habits while being really awful to use.
 For this list, I set the bar really high.
 For a habit app to be great (and to beat out a wall calendar), it has to:

 Have a mobile app at a minimum.
 A desktop app or a website that syncs is a bonus, but a smartphone app is a must.
-It's the one device you can always rely on having on hand, which means you can mark off habits as soon as you do them.
+It's the only device you can always rely on having on hand, which means you can mark off habits as soon as you do them.
 Brush your teeth in the morning?
 Let's be honest—your phone is already with you in the bathroom, so you can check it off right there and then.

 Allow for flexible habit tracking.
-The whole point of using a mobile app is that you can track things in more ways than with a calendar.
-The best apps should let you set a target number of times per week, track habits you were trying to break, and otherwise offer a lot more control over and nuance about what you want to do and when.
+The big advantage of using a mobile app is that you can track things in more nuanced ways than with a calendar.
+The best apps should let you set a target number of times per week or per month, track habits you are trying to break, and otherwise offer a lot more control over how you track what you want to do and when.

 Be under active development.
-Since habit tracking apps are so simple, there are a lot of apps out there that were built by developers as a side project or just for fun that are no longer maintained.
+Since habit tracking apps are so simple, there are a lot of unmaintained apps out there that seem to have been built by developers as a side project or just for fun.
 Habit tracking is a long-term plan, so we only included apps that were still actively supported and had been updated in roughly the last year—that way, you can be sure they'll work for the next few years, at least.
 There's nothing worse than getting stuck with an outdated app you love.

 Be quick, intuitive, and easy to use.
 Tracking your habits should be simple and take no more than a few seconds.
 If it's awkward, it won't fit into the good routines you're trying to build.
 Any app that adds friction to the process didn't make this list.

 Offer stats, streaks, and data.
 If you're going to use a smartphone app, you might as well get the benefit of instant data analysis.
-All the apps on our list offer a breakdown of how often you do each habit, how long your current streak is, and more.
+All the best habit apps offer statistics that break down things like how often you do each habit, how long your current streak is, and more.

 Best habit tracker app for iPhone